dialpad/dialtone/apps/dialtone-documentation/docs/components/scrollbars.md

 * The second one is the actual scrollable element
 * The horizontal scrollbar
 * The vertical scrollbar

+This can make it challenging to use with components that rely on event listeners or may even render it unusable.

 <script setup>
   const items = [